 - Detailed senior actuarial review of assumptions and movements; - Documentation and rationalisation of movements with each calculation of technical provisions.
-This ensures continual back-testing of the technical provisions and refinements to assumptions as necessary; - Comparison of Solvency II adjustments to alternative methods where subjectivity is involved, e.g. ENID loadings; - Actuarial function opinion on the calculation of technical provisions; - Head of Reserving review of outputs; - · Chief Actuary oversight and high-level review of outputs; and

-Reviews, including CaA review and comparison to the review of the approach on other entities within the Hiscox Group.
+This ensures continual back-testing of the technical provisions and refinements to assumptions as necessary; - Comparison of Solvency II adjustments to alternative methods where subjectivity is involved, e.g. ENID loadings; - Actuarial function opinion on the calculation of technical provisions; - Chief Actuary oversight and high-level review of outputs; and - Reviews, including CAA review and comparison to the review of the approach on other entities within the Hiscox Group.